 The best part about email marketing is it can be automated.
 Automation means that you can set up a successful drip campaign to subscribers that are segmented by interest or stage in the buyer’s journey and let your email campaign do its magic.
 It’s one less marketing tactic that you need to worry about on your long list of tasks.

 Even so, it’s imperative that you’re meticulous about your email list so you maintain trust among your leads.
 In a time when data privacy runs high on an internet user's priority list, not every commercial email is welcome in that user's inbox.
 Ecommerce marketers need to be careful when and how they add website visitors to their mailing list.

 If a user has already purchased a product from your website — and agreed to receive emails from you during the checkout process — sending a follow-up email a few days after the product is delivered keeps the conversation going and gauges their future interest in your product line.

-A post-purchase follow up also shows that you care about them beyond a sale and that your company has an interest in their success using your product (more on why customer success is an important part of your marketing strategy below).
+A post-purchase follow up also shows that you care about them beyond a sale and that your company has an interest in their success using your product.
 It gives you an opportunity to get feedback on their purchase experience, which, in turn, helps you reduce friction for future customers.